 This really is NOT ACCEPTABLE.
 There is a saying in credit management circles that ‘HE WHO SHOUTS LOUDEST GETS PAID FIRST’.

 You need to speak with your client and explain your terms of payment, request immediate payment and pursue the monies vigorously.

 Once again, this is why at the outset, you must ensure that your client is aware, unequivocally, of your payment terms and that you expect to be paid on the due date.

 10. I’m in the process of changing banks

 Not uncommon these days, but does their businesses again grind to a complete halt?
 This is doubtful and normally there are some provisions made to access funds.

 You need to establish exactly when this problem will be resolved.
-Can the client pay by credit card if you organisation accepts this method of payment.
-You can always setup a PayPal account to accept payment by credit card)
+Can the client pay by credit card if your organisation accepts this method of payment?
+You can always set up a PayPal account to accept payment by credit card)

 Get a firm time-frame for resolution of the problem.